 Intranasal Adjuvanted Vaccine Development

-- Needle-free vaccine delivery overcomes a significant portion of vaccine reluctance amongst the public enabling increased vaccine adoption critical during pandemic or endemic outbreaks.
+- Needle-free vaccine delivery overcomes a significant portion of vaccine reluctance amongst the public.
+Self-administration is enabled.

 - Supply chain costs are reduced addressing barriers to vaccine in low- and middle- income countries and regions.